arnavsurve/glyfs/docs/README.md

-# AgentPlane API Documentation
+# Glyfs API Documentation

-Welcome to the AgentPlane API documentation.
-This guide will help you integrate with AgentPlane's powerful AI agent platform programmatically.
+Welcome to the Glyfs API documentation.
+This guide will help you integrate with Glyfs' powerful AI glyf platform programmatically.

 ## Quick Start

-1. **Create an Agent** - Set up your AI agent through the web interface
+1. **Create a Glyf** - Set up your AI glyf through the web interface
-2. **Generate API Key** - Create an API key for your agent
+2. **Generate API Key** - Create an API key for your glyf
-3. **Make API Calls** - Use the API key to interact with your agent
+3. **Make API Calls** - Use the API key to interact with your glyf

 ## API Overview

-AgentPlane provides two main API endpoints for interacting with your agents:
+Glyfs provides two main API endpoints for interacting with your glyfs:

 - **[Invoke API](./invoke-api.md)** - Get complete responses in a single request
 - **[Streaming API](./streaming-api.md)** - Get real-time streaming responses